elan-ev/streaming-server-comparison/Readme.md

 Unfortunately it seems like the NGINX RTMP module does not support deliver different dash variants, but there are [forks](https://github.com/justcodingtv/nginx-rtmp-module) that support this.

+Another major downside is the fact that the last commit on the repository is from 2017.

 ### Create Stream

 ```bash